asphodelian/We-R-Finished/Gabrielle -Q6/Gabrielle Q6 README.txt

 # Overview
 Welcome!
-You are currently in Gabrielle's Folder within the official repository of We R Finished.
+You are currently in Gabrielle's Q6 Folder within the official repository of We R Finished.
 ## Within the Folder
-1. Salary Exploration Code
+1. Code
-	- DS311 Data Explore
-		- R Markdown file to officially run coding from DS311 Explore Testing
-	- DS311 Explore Testing
-		- R Script to:
-			- test out code before pasting it into DS311 Data Explore
+	- Ana Q6 Code
+		- Ana's code for Q6
-			- keeping any helpful code from others/other files
+		- contains helpful eda
+	- Project Q6 EDA
+		- Exploratory data analysis of Q6
+	- Project Q6
+		- Actual initial write-up
   - DS311 Project Q2
 	- A R Markdown file for question 2 of the project
-2. Gabrielle README
+2. Gabrielle Q6 README
   - What you're reading now!
-3. Gabrielle Work Log
+3. Gabrielle Q6 Worklog
 	- Documentation of:
 		- days of worked
 		- what they did day